-Fig. 4-7-1-1 shows the trend in the number of persons cleared for Penal Code offenses by age group and the percentage of elderly persons among the total number of persons cleared for Penal Code offenses, by total/female population.
+Fig. 4-8-1-2 shows the trend in the rate per population of persons cleared for Penal Code offenses by age group and by total/female population.

-Fig. 4-7-1-1 Penal Code offenses: cleared persons by age group and percentage of elderly (total/female)
+Fig. 4-8-1-2 Penal Code offenses: rate per population of cleared persons by age group (total/female)